TheMrityunjayPathak/Feature-Engineering/README.md

 ---

 ### SimpleImputer
-- The `SimpleImputer` is a straightforward way to handle missing values using different strategies (mean, median, most frequent, constant).
+- It is a simple way to handle missing values using different strategies (mean, median, most frequent, constant).

 ### Example
 ```python